MicrosoftDocs/m365copilot-docs/docs/prerequisites.md

 Developers have two ways to obtain a developer environment for Copilot: (1) with a sandbox Microsoft 365 tenant with Copilot (available in limited preview through [TAP membership](#isv-partners-in-microsoft-365-developer-tap)), or (2) through an enterprise customer production environment with Microsoft Copilot for Microsoft 365 licenses.

 > [!NOTE]
 > Copilot for Microsoft 365 is not publicly available with [Microsoft 365 Developer Program instant sandbox](https://developer.microsoft.com/microsoft-365/dev-program#Subscription) tenants for development and testing.
-Availability is currently limited to ISV partners in the TAP.
+Sandbox tenant availability is currently limited to ISV partners in the TAP.

 When developing with Copilot in production environments, be aware of potential admin-imposed limitations.
 For instance, administrators can block sideloading of custom apps or may not grant the necessary permissions required to build Graph connectors.
 Sandbox tenants provide an environment where you can develop solutions independent of your production environment and be your own administrator.